Applying to study offshore

 Coping while away

-Going overseas can hinder students’ ability to complete their degree requirements on time – especially for students who have to find full-time employment, resume family/carer duties, and manage other issues.
-These demands can cause significant stress.
-Before you depart, it might benefit you to consult CAPS’ resources for stress management:
+Going overseas can hinder students’ ability to complete their degree requirements on time – especially for students who have to find full-time employment, resume family and carer duties, and manage other issues.
+These demands can cause stress.
+Before you depart, it might benefit you to consult CAPS’ resources for stress management.

-Seeing a counsellor (either on or off campus before you head overseas could also empower you with strategies for dealing with stress that you can use in your everyday life.
+Accessing a counsellor (either on or off campus) before you head overseas could also empower you with strategies for dealing with stress that you can use in your everyday life.
 Our article ‘Isolation, stress, anxiety, and what to do when you feel like quitting’ also has helpful advice and resources.